-Upon written request to Secretary, Marathon Digital Holdings, Inc. at 1180 N. Town Center Drive, Suite 100, Las Vegas, NV 89144, we will provide without charge to each person requesting a copy of our 2020 Annual Report, including the financial statements filed therewith.
+Upon written request to Secretary, Marathon Digital Holdings, Inc. at 1180 N. Town Center Drive, Suite 100, Las Vegas, NV 89144, we will provide without charge to each person requesting a copy of our 2021 Annual Report, including the financial statements filed therewith.
 We will furnish a requesting shareholder with any exhibit not contained therein upon specific request.
-In addition, this Proxy Statement, as well as our 2021 Annual Report, and Quarterly Report for the quarter ended March 31, 2021, are available on our Internet website at www.marathonpg.com.
+In addition, this Proxy Statement, as well as our 2021 Annual Report, are available on our Internet website at www.marathondh.com.